rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 > case 7 - when exiting a node's exit event - (1)

-Due to case 5, and by the time a node's exit event will be exited, all the inner sections of the node being entered have been closed.
+Due to case 5, and by the time a node's exit event will be exited, all the inner sections of the node being exited have already been closed.
 Consequently, such a close modifier can only instruct to close sections that are still open by the time the corresponding node was entered.

 In addition to that, all descendants of that node have already been associated.
 Which is why the close modifier of such a node can also no longer change these associations.

 However, such a modifier can still change the relationship of those nodes and sections that are subsequent to the node's exit event.
-Because of that, this case can only be used to mark the end of a branch of the section tree (i.e. end-marker nodes).
+Because of that, this case could still be used to mark the end of a branch of the section tree (i.e. end-marker nodes).
 As such, the effect of such a definition would be to: (1) first associate the node (and its descendants) with the current section, and (2) if necessary close one or more presequent sections.

 Because of that, and if more than one section would have to be closed, it could be difficult to detect why sections had to be closed.
 That is, because such a